How To Balance Doom & Gloom with Happy & Hopeful in Your Fundraising Appeal

 They don’t want to upset the donor for fear that they will get mad, complain, and leave.

-In copywriting, this is called the Nice Guy Syndrome.
+In copywriting, this is sometimes called the Nice Guy Syndrome.

 But your donor owns the problem, too.

-When you neglect to show the need… when you ignore stating the consequence of doing nothing… you are doing your donor a disservice.
+When you neglect to show the need in all its painful rawness… when you avoid stating the consequence of doing nothing… you do your donor a grave disservice.

-You are treating them as if they can’t handle the truth.
+You treat them as if they can’t handle the truth.
+(They can!)

 So yes, be hopeful... but don’t leave out the pain.
 Good fundraising writing requires both.

-You need to agitate the problem and show the donor the greatness they will unleash into the world when they make a gift.
+You need to agitate the problem and show the donor the greatness they will release into the world when they make a gift.
+Both, at the same time.

-The good news that you so generously give to donors is that they can solve a problem with their gift.
+The good news that you so generously give to donors is that they can be effective in their own philanthropy by solving a problem with their gift.

 Fundraising Writing Newsletter